dennisvandehoef/family-calendar/README.md

 Custom Home Assistant card to display multiple calendars in a responsive version of a classical family calender.
 You know, the one with a column per person.

-This is still under development and not ready to be used, but I wanted write issues and milestones to track my progress while working on the first version.
-That's why you allready find this reposiory.
+This is still under development and not ready to be used.

 ## Open Todo's